-The Váci Corridor is the largest office submarket in Budapest with 31% of the city's class A stock.
+3 The Váci Corridor is the largest office submarket in Budapest with 31% of the city's class A stock.
 The main driver of demand in this submarket used to be shared service center and business process outsourcing operations.
 However, demand has recently shifted to high-profile tenants from the banking and the IT sectors.
+4 Pre-letting rate of 100% of office space (Exxon Mobile)

-Portfolio distribution across CEE and SEE entails exposure to more volatile economies GTC's portfolio is well distributed across CEE (58% of gross asset value - income producing assets - as at end-September 2020) and SEE (42%) with a focus on Poland (44%), the company's domestic market.
+Portfolio distribution across CEE and SEE entails exposure to more volatile economies GTC's portfolio is well distributed across CEE (57% of gross asset value as at end-June 2020) and SEE (43%) with a focus on Poland (41%), the company's domestic market.
 Thus, performance will hinge on Poland's macroeconomic environment.
 Macroeconomic factors will drive consumer spending on, for instance, leisure and non-essential retail, affecting GTC's two shopping malls as well as tenant demand for its 15 office properties.
-The rest of the portfolio is distributed across five other countries: Serbia (19%), Romania (9%), Hungary (13%), Bulgaria (7%) and Croatia (7%).
+The rest of the portfolio is distributed across five other countries: Serbia (20%), Romania (9%), Hungary (13%), Bulgaria (7%) and Croatia (7%).
 As such, GTC benefits from different demand patterns in the countries to which it is exposed.
 However, the volatility of economic development in GTC's markets is higher than in EU-28 markets (except Poland).
 On the one hand, these markets benefit from faster growing economies, outpacing more mature markets in Europe.
 On the other hand, they have a higher amplitude of downswings, e.g. during the great financial crisis.
 Nonetheless, GTC's relatively good foothold in the capital cities of SEE and CEE countries enables it to attract high-profile, blue-chip tenants.

-Figure 2: Geographical distribution by gross asset value (Q3 2020)
+Figure 2: Geographical distribution by gross asset value (Q2 2020)